dartpm/docs/docs/dartpm-cli/install-and-setup.md

 dartpm do not store any secret token other then inside dart token manager.
 This imporves risk of loosing secrets.

 :::info[Note]
-If you are added to new organisation or removed from the organisation, do `dartpm login` again to sync the sessions.
+If you are added to new organization or removed from the organization, do `dartpm login` again to sync the sessions.
 :::